imikimi/cordova-photo-assets/README.md

   [{
+    assetKey            # unique key for this asset originalPixelWidth  # width of the original asset originalPixelHeight # height of the original asset

+    # properties which are set once the thumbnail is generated
-    assetKey            # unique key for this asset photoUrl            # url to fetch the thumbnail photo pixelWidth          # width of the thumbnail
+    photoUrl            # url to fetch the thumbnail photo pixelWidth          # width of the thumbnail
     pixelHeight         # height of the thumbnail
-    originalPixelWidth  # width of the original asset originalPixelHeight # height of the original asset }] = assets
+  }] = assets
 ```

+Thumbnails are generated using a thread-pool.
+Many ```photoAssetsChanged``` events will be fired as thumbnails are generated.
+Most of the data in the event is valid.
+Elements in the ```assets``` array may not have all their fields set until their individual thumbnails have been generated.
+If ```photoUrl``` is set, it points to a valid thumbnail image.

 ## Notes